LorianBathory/GuessThePlant/docs/data-json-schema.md

 ## Tooling

-- Run `npm run export:data` to regenerate the legacy bundle at `docs/legacy/plantData.bundle.json` and keep it aligned with the normalized JSON modules.【F:scripts/exportDataBundle.mjs†L1-L110】
+- Run `npm run export:data` to regenerate the legacy bundle at `docs/legacy/plantData.bundle.json` and keep it aligned with the normalized JSON modules.【F:scripts/exportDataBundle.mjs†L1-L121】
 - Run `npm run validate:data` to ensure the exported bundle matches `src/data/schema/plant.schema.json`.
 The validator uses Ajv (draft-07) and will fail when paths or references drift from the schema.【F:scripts/validateDataBundle.mjs†L1-L46】【F:src/data/schema/plant.schema.json†L1-L188】
+- Use `node tools/plantDataConverter.mjs to-csv --input docs/legacy/plantData.bundle.json --output PlantData.csv` to generate the editable spreadsheet snapshot, and `to-json` to turn the table back into a JSON bundle or temporary `PlantData.json` artifact for review.【F:tools/plantDataConverter.mjs†L517-L590】